Skin Health: Evidence-Based Supplement Guide

 Disclosure: We earn commissions on purchases made through our links.
 This never influences our scores.
 Editorial policy

-Collagen peptides are the most studied oral supplement for skin specifically.
-Hydrolyzed collagen (broken down into small peptides) is absorbed and distributed to the skin, where it appears to stimulate the body's own collagen production.
-A 2019 systematic review by de Miranda et al. analyzed 11 RCTs and found that hydrolyzed collagen supplementation (2.5-10g/day for 8-24 weeks) significantly improved skin hydration, elasticity, and wrinkle depth compared to placebo.
-The effect sizes are modest but measurable.
-Fish oil's omega-3s help maintain the skin's lipid barrier and reduce UV-induced inflammation, while vitamin D plays a role in skin cell growth and repair.
+For skin specifically, collagen peptides are the supplement with the most research behind them.
+Hydrolyzed collagen (collagen broken into small, absorbable pieces) gets into your bloodstream and reaches the skin, where it seems to nudge your body into making more of its own collagen.
+A 2019 review by de Miranda et al. pooled 11 trials and found that taking it (2.5-10g/day for 8-24 weeks) noticeably improved skin hydration, elasticity, and wrinkle depth versus a placebo.
+The gains are real but modest - think subtle, not transformative.
+Fish oil's omega-3s help hold the skin's moisture barrier together and calm sun-triggered inflammation, while vitamin D plays a part in growing and repairing skin cells.

 Key Takeaways